Opinion: Silicon Valley Can't Be Trusted With Our History

 Our access to information is incredibly broad but shockingly fleeting.
 A tweet that was meant to be forgotten within minutes resurfaces years later to cost someone their job, while a video providing unambiguous evidence of war crimes disappears without a trace.
 A handful of enormous tech companies curate the public library we conjure into existence every day, and they can and do delete it at a whim.

-Information ephemerality, and our lack of a model for non-corporate control of digital information, has been a blessing for governments looking to rewrite history and a curse for those trying to document the truth in environments where it is being contested every day.
+Information ephemerality, and our lack of a model for noncorporate control of digital information, has been a blessing for governments looking to rewrite history and a curse for those trying to document the truth in environments where it is being contested every day.
 After Egypt’s 2011 uprising, an endless stream of propaganda from the regime and its allies has gradually rewritten history, casting the protests as a foreign-backed conspiracy, never to be repeated, or erasing them from textbooks altogether.
 The state’s total media dominance has made it easy to establish this narrative.

 In response, activists there did something that could serve as a lesson for the rest of us.
 They reclaimed control of their digital memories.